 About Us

-We combine the traditional Japanese Karate "Shotokan" with state of the art and unique training techniques developed by Kenseikan International President Hon.
+We blend traditional Japanese Karate "Shotokan" with innovative and unique training techniques developed by Kenseikan International President Hon.
 Shihan Wataru Okawa (Black-Belt 8th Dan).

-Our organization was established in 1996 on the 1st Death Anniversary of Shihan Wataru Okawa; to pay tribute, commemorate and respect all the Karate teachers of Kenseikan Karate-Do and specially to carry-on with their vision.
+Our organization was officially founded in 1996 on the 1st Death Anniversary of Shihan Wataru Okawa to honor and commemorate all the Karate teachers of Kenseikan Karate-Do and to carry on their vision.
 Our Sensei began teaching Karate in Canada at schools in Toronto as the chief instructor.
-On 7th September 1994 he introduced Kenseikan Karate to Canada .
-The organization was officially established on 15th September 1996 as a Not for Profit Organization to mark the 1st death anniversary of our Shihan Okawa.
-We are proud of being able to maintain our minimal Membership Fee from the inception merely to cover operating costs.
+On September 7, 1994, he introduced Kenseikan Karate to Canada.
+The organization was officially established on September 15, 1996, as a Not for Profit Organization to mark the 1st death anniversary of Shihan Okawa.
+We take pride in maintaining our minimal Membership Fee from the beginning, merely to cover operating costs.
 We have made Karate affordable for everyone.
-Our current International President is Ms. Fusako Okawa and International Chief Instructor is Shihan-dai Kiyochika Oka, Japan.
+Our current International President is Ms. Fusako Okawa, and the International Chief Instructor is Shihan-dai Kiyochika Oka, Japan.

-Our organization was established in 1996 on the 1st Death Anniversary of Shihan Wataru Okawa; to pay tribute, commemorate and respect all the Karate teachers of Kenseikan Karate-Do and specially to carry-on with their vision.
+Our organization was officially founded in 1996 on the 1st Death Anniversary of Shihan Wataru Okawa to honor and commemorate all the Karate teachers of Kenseikan Karate-Do and to carry on their vision.
 Our Sensei began teaching Karate in Canada at schools in Toronto as the chief instructor.
-On 7th September 1994 he introduced Kenseikan Karate to Canada .
-The organization was officially established on 15th September 1996 as a Not for Profit Organization to mark the 1st death anniversary of our Shihan Okawa.
-We are proud of being able to maintain our minimal Membership Fee from the inception merely to cover operating costs.
+On September 7, 1994, he introduced Kenseikan Karate to Canada.
+The organization was officially established on September 15, 1996, as a Not for Profit Organization to mark the 1st death anniversary of Shihan Okawa.
+We take pride in maintaining our minimal Membership Fee from the beginning, merely to cover operating costs.
 We have made Karate affordable for everyone.
-Our current International President is Ms. Fusako Okawa and International Chief Instructor is Shihan-dai Kiyochika Oka, Japan.
+Our current International President is Ms. Fusako Okawa, and the International Chief Instructor is Shihan-dai Kiyochika Oka, Japan.

 Legends of Kenseikan Karate-Do and History of Kenseikan Canada